 Certain events may also be required to submit a performance bond as part of their permit conditions.
 Performance bonds can vary from $5000 to $50,000 depending on the size and risk of the proposed event.
 The assessing officer will be able to provide further advice once an application has been received.
-The small business fee reduction initiative and the type 2 concession do not apply to performance bonds.
+The type 2 concession does not apply to performance bonds.

 Complete the Application for event approvals online form to apply for the key Council approvals you may need in relation to your event, including: